-Substitution of alternates for delegates may be made prior to the start of the House of Delegates by the Component Trustee, Chair or Secretary by completing a form available at the registration desk.
+Substitution of alternates for delegates may be made prior to the start of the House of Delegates by the Component Chair or Secretary by completing the delegate substitution form available from the MDS.
+Districts must make any changes to their delegation by 72 hours prior to the House of Delegates, excluding alternate delegates.
 The MDS Secretary will review all such forms prior to the Call to Order of the House.